rameshvarun/libsrtp-js/README.md

 ```
 make docker # Build WASM artifact within a Docker environment
-# Use `make docker` if your location environment is setup for emscripten
+# Use `make` if your local environment is already set up for emscripten

 make test # Run tests
 ```